springfall2008/batpred/README.md

     - If you have an EV that you charge then you will want some sort of car charging sensor or use the basic car charging hold feature or your load predictions maybe unreliable
     - Do you have a solar diverter?
 If so maybe you want to try using the IBoost model settings.
     - Perhaps set up the calibration chart and let it run for 24 hours to see how things line up
+    - If your export slots are too small compared to expected check your inverter_limit is set correctly (see below)

 ## config.yml - details: